akbir/akbir.github.io/_posts/2019-12-03-quantum_teleporation.md

 From this expression, we can see that a measuring the qubit to see which Bell state it is in, results in four possibilities each with a probability of 1/4 of occurring.

-2. Abdul makes his measurement, in particular he measures exactly using the Bell states from above, resulting in one of the 4 outcomes below (which he has the information of).
+2.Abdul makes his measurement, in particular he measures exactly using the Bell states from above, resulting in one of the 4 outcomes below (which he has the information of).

 ![The four possible outcomes after Abdul makes his measurement, he’ll known which Bellman state he has received.](/img/qc_output.png)

 Most importantly look at what Bushra’s qubit now looks like, it has amplitudes relating to the alpha and beta which Abdul was trying to send!

-3. Abdul then sends the outcome of his measurement, by classical means, to Bushra.
+3.Abdul then sends the outcome of his measurement, by classical means, to Bushra.
 Bushra now has to do something depending on what Abdul has observed:

 If Abdul observed the first Bell state, then Bushra’s qubit is already in the form of C. If Abdul observed any of the other states, we need to perform a simple qubit transformation, all which can be easily applied on a quantum circuit, by the unitary Pauli operations, to transform the state to being correct.